coredns/coredns/plugin/forward/README.md

 randomized on first use.
 Note that when a healthy upstream fails to respond to a query this error is propegated to the client and no other upstream is tried.

-It uses a fixed buffer size of 4096 bytes for UDP packets.
 Extra knobs are available with an expanded syntax:

 ~~~
 proxy FROM TO... {